ifTNT/cafemq/README.md

-# cafemq
+# CaféMQ
-CaféMQ: An I/Q Data Relay to Emulate Noisy Channel for srsLTE Based on ZeroMQ
+An I/Q Data Relay to Emulate Noisy Channel for srsLTE Based on ZeroMQ